 In Europe the Socialist Parties of the various countries have suffered many heavy blows since the beginning of the world war.
 But they have stood up under them far better than the American Socialist Party.
 This is because, being deeply rooted in their respective trade unions, there is some structure and fiber to them.
 Consider the Social Democratic Party of Germany, for example.
-That organization openly betrayed the workers all through the war and the rev-
+That organization openly betrayed the workers all through the war and the revolutionary period.

-\A classic example of this negative policy was the famous industrial resolution adopted in the 1912 S. P. convention.
-This resolution, accepted unanimously by dual unionists and trade unionists alike, was nothing more than an agreement between the two factions that the party in general should actively support neither the trade unions nor the dual unions, in other words, that it should have no industrial program at all.

-olutionary period.
 It forfeited its right to represent the working class.
 In consequence it was subjected to several great splits and innumerable desperate assaults from without by the left-wing elements.
 But it has maintained itself with a vigor not even remotely shown by the Socialist Party in this country.
 The explanation for this was its firm control over the German trade union movement.
 Having in its hands practically all the executive positions of the unions, it was able to control the masses even under the most trying circumstances.

+†- A classic example of this negative policy was the famous industrial resolution adopted in the 1912 SP convention.
+This resolution, accepted unanimously by dual unionists and trade unionists alike, was nothing more than an agreement between the two factions that the party in general should actively support neither the trade unions nor the dual unions, in other words, that it should have no industrial program at all.

-Had the left-wingers been able to break this trade union control, the S. D. P. would have collapsed even as our Socialist Party did.
-The degree of success of the German Communist Party in its present struggle against the Social Democratic Party is in direct relation to its ability to win the trade unions away from S. D. P. domination.
+Had the left-wingers been able to break this trade union control, the SDP would have collapsed even as our Socialist Party did.
+The degree of success of the German Communist Party in its present struggle against the Social Democratic Party is in direct relation to its ability to win the trade unions away from SDP domination.

 The Socialist Party in this country collapsed because it was built upon talk, instead of upon the solid foundation of the trade union movement.
 Because it did not have the labor unions behind it the organization had no real stability.
 Hence, when it was put to the test, as noted above, in 1912, 1917, and 1919, it went to pieces.
 Dual unionism kept the Socialist militants out of the organized masses and thus directly prevented the winning of the working class to the beginnings of a revolutionary program.
-Moreover, it made of the S. P. itself a formless, spineless movement, which was shattered at the first real shock.
+Moreover, it made of the SP itself a formless, spineless movement, which was shattered at the first real shock.
 Dual unionism ruined the Socialist Party.